roverwing/RoverWingLibrary/docs/top.rst

 board: button B is connected to the pin next to SCL, and button A, to the next pin.
-Unfortunately, pin numbers assigned to this pins depend on which Feather board you are using; for this reason, you need to include the definitions in your script, as illustrated above.
+Unfortunately, pin numbers assigned to this pins depend on which Feather board you are using; for this reason, you need to include the definitions in your sketch, as illustrated above.

 For Feather boards based on Cortex M0, Atmega 328P, or 32u4 chipsets, the pin numbers are 6 (button A) and 5 (button B).